danielharrell/does_music_move/does_music_move.md

 implicit sense o. and to which we thus give the same letter such as C as label. are thereby grouped together under the same letter as label.
---(Pitches that are in different positions but the same place.
+(Pitches that are in different positions but the same place.
 Also not next to each other, but at a kind of extremity, producing a sense of circumference.) that we hear not just a